Hive-Systems/pyfair/docs/generally.rst

 For the purposes of this demonstration, we will keep it simple.
 We will run a Monte Carlo model composed of three separate simulations and using three inputs.
-These inputs will be Threat Event Frqeuency (TEF), Vulnerability (V), and Loss Magnitude (LM).
+These inputs will be Threat Event Frequency (TEF), Vulnerability (V), and Loss Magnitude (LM).
 We will use this simulation to estimate the Risk associated with allowing all ports to remain open.